Emergence of singularities from decoherence: Quantum catastrophes: Introduction

-Decoherence provides an explanation for why Schr\"{o}dinger cat states (macroscopic quantum superpositions) are not seen in the wild: it destroys quantum interference at a rate that depends sensitively upon the `size' of the superposition and thereby reduces the associated probability distribution to a sum of classical probabilities \cite{Zurek1991,Zurek2003,Schlosshauer2005}.
-This occurs whenever a system becomes entangled with its environment, causing a continuously monitored quantum system to behave classically \cite{Joos85,Zurek1993b,Zurek94,Gallis96}, even displaying elements of chaotic dynamics \cite{Spiller94,Habib98,Bhattacharya2000, Karkuszewski2002} (something which is absent in quantum mechanics).
-Pioneering experiments using atoms interacting with electromagnetic fields have observed the decay to classicality \cite{Brune1996,Myatt2000,Turchette2000,Kokorowski2001,Hornberger2003,Deleglise2008}, including the appearance of chaos \cite{Steck2001,Hensinger2001,Steck2002,Chaudhury2009}, and measurement induced suppression of tunneling \cite{Patil2015}.
-Decoherence is now also actively studied in solid-state systems such as quantum dots \cite{Borri2001}, superconducting devices \cite{Ithier2005,Claudon2006}, crystalline molecular magnets \cite{Takahashi2011}, and nitrogen-vacancy centres in diamond \cite{Putz2014} to name just a few.
+Decoherence plays an important role in our current understanding of the quantum-to-classical transition.
+In particular, it provides an explanation for why macroscopic quantum superpositions (Schr\"{o}dinger cat states) are not observed in everyday life: decoherence destroys quantum interference at a rate that depends sensitively upon the size of the superposition, and thereby reduces the associated probability distribution to a sum of classical probabilities \cite{Zurek1991,Zurek2003,Schlosshauer2005}.
+This occurs whenever a system becomes entangled with its environment, causing a continuously monitored quantum system to behave classically \cite{Joos85,Zurek1993b,Zurek94,Gallis96}, and even to display elements of chaotic dynamics (something that is generally absent in quantum mechanics) \cite{Spiller94,Habib98,Bhattacharya2000, Karkuszewski2002}.
+Pioneering experiments using atoms interacting with electromagnetic fields have observed the decay to classicality \cite{Brune1996,Myatt2000,Turchette2000,Kokorowski2001,Hornberger2003,Deleglise2008}, including the appearance of chaos \cite{Steck2001,Hensinger2001,Steck2002,Chaudhury2009}, and measurement-induced suppression of tunneling \cite{Patil2015}.